 Finally, the results of this research are presented in different ways.
 Along with this article, the researchers have produced the video Recoding Art: Van Abbemuseum Collection, relating non traditional footage of the museum with some of the conclusions here discussed; two proposals to intervene in the exhibition space; and a draft for a possible publication that presents the museum's collection through their readings by AI.
 We find it important to speak through these different outputs, as they show how this project uses both art and social research methodologies, occupying an interdisciplinary position.

 Bruno Moreschi (São Paulo, Brasil, 1982) is a researcher and visual artist with projects that approach the system of visual arts itself, specially its physical and virtual spaces of legitimization, and focus on decoding the field, revealing its hidden procedures.
 For your PhD (Unicamp, BR, and exchange at University of Arts of Helsinki, FI), Moreschi conducted emancipated experiences at historical museums in South America and Europe.
-Work in collections of São Paulo Museum Contemporary Art, Colombia National Museum and CA2M.
-Visit Bruno Moreschi's website here.
+Artworks in collections and projects in São Paulo Museum Contemporary Art, 33rd São Paulo Biennial, Colombia National Museum and CA2M.
+Visit Bruno Moreschi's website here (brunomoreschi.com).